-AFF-RES-WRZ4-0832: Brent Reservoir proposes the import of water from the Canal & River Trust reservoir at Brent.
+Four supply-side schemes are proposed for delivery during AMP14.
+The first is AFF-RES-WRZ4-0832: Brent Reservoir in 2055, which proposes the import of water from the Canal & River Trust reservoir at Brent.
 The water would be transmitted via the River Brent and the Grand Union Canal to the existing Iver Water Treatment Works for abstraction and subsequent treatment at a new Iver 2 WTW.
 The option includes upgraded storage at a new Harrow Service Reservoir within WRZ4.